 Annual operating expenses for this ETF are 0.25%, putting it on par with most peer products in the space.

 It has a 12-month trailing dividend yield of 1.46%.

 Even though ETFs offer diversified exposure which minimizes single stock risk, it is still important to look into a fund's holdings before investing.
 Luckily, most ETFs are very transparent products that disclose their holdings on a daily basis.

 This ETF has heaviest allocation to the Financials sector--about 19.70% of the portfolio.
 Industrials and Real Estate round out the top three.

 Looking at individual holdings, Molina Healthcare Inc (MOH) accounts for about 1.42% of total assets, followed by Pbf Energy Inc Class A (PBF) and Haemonetics Corp (HAE).

 The top 10 holdings account for about 8.64% of total assets under management.

 JKJ seeks to match the performance of the Morningstar Small Core Index before fees and expenses.
 The Morningstar Small Core Index measures the performance of stocks issued by small-capitalization companies.

 IShares Morningstar Small-Cap ETF carries a Zacks ETF Rank of 3 (Hold), which is based on expected asset class return, expense ratio, and momentum, among other factors.
-Thus, JKJ is a sufficient option for those seeking exposure to the Style Box - Small Cap Blend area of the market.
+Thus, JKJ is a good option for those seeking exposure to the Small Cap ETFs area of the market.
 Investors might also want to consider some other ETF options in the space.

 To learn more about this product and other ETFs, screen for products that match your investment objectives and read articles on latest developments in the ETF investing universe, please visit Zacks ETF Center.